 The Perfect Paso Robles Itinerary

-This Paso Robles itinerary covers my favorite parts of Paso Robles: the wine and the food!
+This Paso Robles itinerary covers my favorite parts of this area: the wine and the food!
 I’ve set up this day-by-day plan so that you only visit one winery before driving somewhere.

-Any more than one winery, and I’d recommend making an alternative plan for transportation, so you can enjoy yourself.
+If you decide to visit any more than one winery, I recommend making an alternative plan for transportation, so you can enjoy yourself.

 Paso Robles Itinerary: Day 1